Whit1JL/E-Commerce/README.md

 I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

+## Demo Video

+The following video shows the full functionality of the team profile.
+Click the link below:

+## Screenshots

 ## Installation

+Run npm install to install application dependencies (express, sequelize, mysql, and dotenv).

+Create .env file to add password privacy.

 ## Usage

+To run locally, use MYSQL to create the database from the schema folder, and from the command line, run npm run seed.
+Afterwards, run node server.js.

+Insomnia will be used to test routes on on http//:localhost:3001/.

+## Technology Utilized

+In this application, I utilized npm (to include the dependencies), .env, Express, Node, MySQL, Insomnia, and JavaScript.

+## Test

+There are no tests to run.

+## License

+License is MIT standard license.

 ## Contribution